 Breast Augmentation FAQ

-When women considering breast augmentation visit Dr. Yamahata from Folsom, Roseville, and around Sacramento, CA, for consultations, they are often quite informed about the procedure.
-They've done their research and are ready to discuss the details of their surgery.
+When women considering breast augmentation visit Dr. Wayne Yamahata from Folsom, Granite Bay, and around Sacramento, CA, for consultations, they are often quite informed about the procedure.
+They’ve done their research and are ready to discuss the details of their surgery.
 Many still have questions.
 This page includes a list of the ones he is most commonly asked.

 Real Patients, Beautiful Results